AlexRmlt/ethicbot-rasa/data/nlu.md

 - It also means [saving the lives](deed) of [5](quantity) people

 ## intent:deny
+- No, fine, this was all
+- These are the only two.
+He must decide.
+- none
+- no, this was all
+- no, no other consequences
 - no, thank you
 - I don't care which name you use
 - No, there is no one else involved